acmephp/documentation/index.md

 using the [ACME protocol](https://github.com/letsencrypt/acme-spec).
 In a few steps, you will be able to get a trusted certificate for any domain, freely and easily.

-Acme PHP also proposes advanced features such as:

-- [automatic renewal](/documentation/cli/automatic-renewal.html) (you won't forget to renew your certificates anymore!)
-- post-generate actions (for instance to [copy your certificates over the network](/documentation//cli/copy-network.html))
-- [monitoring](/documentation/cli/monitoring.html) (to be alerted if an automatic renewal failed)

 ## Installation

 Acme PHP is available as a single PHAR file to download on Github.
-However, for security purposes, this PHAR file is signed using OpenSSL to ensure you are using a valid Acme PHP binary.
+For security purposes, this PHAR file is signed using OpenSSL to ensure you are using a valid Acme PHP binary.

 You can install it by running the following commands: